ansible/ansible-policy/README.md

 policies.org.compliance    = examples/org_wide_policies/compliance    # org-wide compliance policy
 ```

-`source` is a list of modules and their source like ansible-galaxy or local directory. ansible-gatekeeper installs policies based on this configuration.

-`policy` is a configuration like iptable to enable/disable policies.
+`policy` field is a configuration like iptable to enable/disable installed policies.
 Users can use tag for configuring this in detail.

+`source` field is a list of module packages and their source like ansible-galaxy or local directory. ansible-gatekeeper installs policies based on this configuration.

-This example is configured to enable the follwoing 2 policies.
+The example above is configured to enable the follwoing 2 policies.

 - `mongodb_user_db_policy`: check if a database name which is used in the task is allowed or not, for tasks using `community.mongodb.mongodb_user`.
 - `check_become_policy`: check if `become: true` is used or not for all tasks

+### 6. Running policy evaluation on a playbook

-Then, [The example playbook](examples/project/playbook.yml) has some tasks that violate the 2 policies above.
+[The example playbook](examples/project/playbook.yml) has some tasks that violate the 2 policies above.

 ansible-gatekeeper can report these violations like the following.